HT User Image

 Without losing her fascination with science, Cristina discovered a new interest for “the other side” of research, the administration of research.
 She obtained a certification in Management of Innovation and Technology by the EPFL Technology Transfer Office in 2016 and the PRINCE2 Foundation – Project Management certification in 2017.

 Cristina started working at Human Technopole in 2018, where she contributes to the Foundation’s research organizational structure and processes.
-She follows the development of research collaborations and industrial partnerships, negotiate corresponding partnership agreements and contributes to the development of research-related internal regulations and policies.
-She also summarizes and visualizes organisational and research data and indicators for diverse communication outlets.
+In particular, she designs and follows the development of external relations strategies, dealing with research collaborations and industrial partnerships as well as negotiating corresponding partnership agreements.
+She also contributes to the development of research-related internal regulations and policies.